When to start preparing autistic children for puberty

 You could show your child pictures of yourself at different ages so your child can see how you looked different.
-This can help your child understand when puberty occurs.
+This can help your child understand when puberty happens.

-If you have a daughter with autism spectrum disorder (ASD), Social Stories™ might cover developing breasts and widening hips, starting periods and so on.
+If you have an autistic daughter, social stories might cover developing breasts and widening hips, starting periods and so on.
 For example:

-If you have a son with ASD, Social Stories™ might cover penis and testicle growth, erections, wet dreams and voice changes:
+If you have an autistic son, social stories might cover penis and testicle growth, erections, wet dreams and voice changes:

-Here’s an example of a Social Story™ on wet dreams:
+Here’s an example of a social story on wet dreams:

-- When I am sleeping, I might have a dream.
+When I’m sleeping, I might have a dream.
 When I wake up, my sheets might be sticky and wet.
 This is called a wet dream.

 Boys can be unsettled when they see semen for the first time, so it’s a good idea to explain about erections and wet dreams before they happen.
-Let your boy know it’s normal and will stop.
-Relating wet dreams and erections to the other changes he’s noticing, like growing hair, can help him understand that it’s a normal part of growing up.
+Let your son know it’s normal.
+If you relate wet dreams and erections to the other changes your son is noticing, like more hair, this can help him understand that it’s a normal part of growing up.